nology-tech/ASML_NologyBot_TeamTwo/README.md

 ## Project: Flask & Google API

 ### Overview
-A Flask app with an API generated using Googlemaps to generate directions.
+This is a Flask app project that uses a Googlemaps API to generate directions from two locations.
+A user can submit their requests using a form and have information returned in json format about their destination.
+The application was unit tested using pytest to test the application functionality.

 ### Virtual Environment Installation